PMU State Estimation

 Here, the vector $\mathbf d = [d_1,\dots,d_n]^T$ serves as the optimization variable, where $d_i \in \mathbb{F} = \{0,1\}$ is the PMU placement or a binary decision variable associated with the bus $i \in \mathcal{N}$.
 The all-one vector $\mathbf a$ is of dimension $n$.
 The binary connectivity matrix $\mathbf A \in \mathbb{F}^{n \times n}$ can be directly derived from the bus nodal matrix $\mathbf Y$ by converting its entries into binary form [24].

 Consequently, we obtain the binary vector $\mathbf d = [d_1,\dots,d_n]^T$, where $d_i = 1$, $i \in \mathcal{N}$, suggests that a PMU should be placed at bus $i$.
-The primary aim of PMU placement in the power system is to determine a minimal set of PMUs such that the entire system is observable without relying on traditional measurements [4].
-Specifically, when we observe $d_i = 1$, it indicates that the PMU is installed at bus $i \in \mathcal{N}$ to measure bus voltage phasor and also to measure all current phasors across branches incident to bus $i$.
+The primary aim of PMU placement in the power system is to determine a minimal set of PMUs such that the entire system is observable without relying on traditional measurements [23].
+Specifically, when we observe $d_i = 1$, it indicates that the PMU is installed at bus $i \in \mathcal{N}$ to measure bus voltage phasor as well as all current phasors across branches incident to bus $i$.

 Determining the optimal PMU placement involves analyzing the created power system.
 For example: